debsouryadatta/souryax-course-generator/README.md

 21. For slight animation -> npm i framer-motion

 22. Writing the models for Course, Unit and Chapters and Questions in the schema.prisma, then pushing the changes, npx prisma studio for opening the prisma studio
-23. Creating endpoints for creating the course
+23. Creating endpoints for creating the course -> /api/course/createChapters
 24. Sometimes the response given by the openai have some json format problems so we will be using strict gpt function(made by someone else) to rectify the json format according to the format we want, npm i openai@3.3.0
 25. Writing the code for the endpoint to create the course
-26. Getting the UNSPLASH_API_KEY and using it in the getUnsplashImage function(in the unsplash.ts) to generate the image related to the course
+26. Getting the UNSPLASH_API_KEY and using it in the getUnsplashImage function(in the unsplash.ts) to generate the image related to the course, npm i axios(for fetching the image from unsplash)
 27. Back to frontend, using react query -> npm i @tanstack/react-query, Setting up the react-query in the Providers.tsx & CreateCourseForm.tsx
 28. npx shadcn-ui@latest add toast

 <!-- Create Chapters Page -->
-29. Creating the Create Chapters page - where we will create the chapters from the youtube api, create ConfirmChapters component inside it & creating the ChapterCard component, using lucide icons in between
+29. Creating the Create Chapters page - where we will create the chapters from the youtube api, create ConfirmChapters component inside it & creating the ChapterCard component, using lucide icons in between.
+30. Creating the backend route for generating chapters video links, summary, questions, etc in the /api/chapter/getInfo
+31. Using userefs and some other complex stuff for each of the ChapterCard and using react query to fetch the data for each of the ChapterCard
+32. Getting the youtube api key from the google cloud console, creating searchYoutube function in the youtube.ts from where we are fetching the youtube video links and npm i youtube-transcript for getting the youtube transcript from the video id
+33. Creating the getQuestionsFromTranscript func in youtube.ts, then saving the questions and updating the units with videoId, summary on the database in the /api/chapter/getInfo route
+34. Working on setting the completed chapters and turning the chapter card green/red accordingly(detailed commenting inside the code) in thr ChapterCard.tsx, ConfirmChapters.tsx